Tams-Tams/python/Audio_Player_README.md

 If You download the exe, first the Browser firewallwill block it.
 Click Keep File.
 Then system firewall.
 Also press run.
-If You Don't find the keep Button, Cick More Information and then Run anyway
+If You Don't find the run Button, Cick More Information and then Run anyway

 If You download the txt, first the Browser firewall will <b>not</b> block it.
 But The system firewall.
 Also press run.
-If You Don't find the keep Button, Cick More Information and then Run anyway
+If You Don't find the run Button, Cick More Information and then Run anyway

 Happy Hearing,<br>